Can you imagine a world without old age? A world without more people who suffer from the damage of old age.

 Death would only occur from secondary causes, or from diseases not directly related to old age.

 Currently, the number of deaths per year is around 60 million.
-About 60% of these deaths are related to the advanced age of the patients, who suffer from different types of degenerative diseases.
+Approximately 60% of these deaths are linked to the advanced age of the patients, which is affected by different types of degenerative diseases.

 As it is easy to guess, old age is the main cause of deaths all over the world, and fighting it would bring about a real demographic revolution.